 Section 4 describes the 3704 control panel procedures used with the Network Control Program.
-The term NCP 3 is used throughout the manual when referring to Version 3 of the Network Control Program.
-NCP 2 is used when referring to Version 2.
+The terms NCP 4, NCP 3, and NCP 2 are used throughout the manual when referring to Version 4, Version 3, and Version 2, respectively, of the Network Control Program.